Michael Rubin (businessman)

-Michael Gary Rubin (/ˈruːbɪn/ ROO-bin; born July 21, 1972) is an American businessman.
+Michael Gary Rubin (/ˈruːbɪn/ ROO-bin; born July 21, 1972) is an American businessman and socialite.
 He is the founder and CEO of Fanatics, a global digital sports platform that consists of several businesses, including licensed sports merchandise, trading cards and collectibles, sports betting and iGaming, special events, and live commerce.
 He is a board member of Rue Gilt Groupe, which includes RueLaLa.com, Gilt.com, and ShopPremiumOutlets.com.
-He previously founded GSI Commerce in 1998, selling it to eBay in 2011 for US$2.4 billion.
+He founded GSI Commerce in 1998, selling it to eBay in 2011 for US$2.4 billion.

 In 2011, Rubin became a partner of the Philadelphia 76ers basketball team and the New Jersey Devils hockey team.
 In June 2022, Rubin sold his stakes in Harris Blitzer Sports & Entertainment, the holding company of both, to focus on the expansion of Fanatics.
 He is the co-chair of the REFORM Alliance, a criminal justice reform organization that he launched in January 2019, together with Jay-Z, Meek Mill, Robert Kraft, and Daniel S. Loeb, among others.

+His annual "White Party", typically held at or around July 4, regularly draws celebrities from sports, media, entertainment, fashion, and other industries.